Njorda/trition-ensamble/README.md

 - Inference (tensorrt_plan)
 - Postprocessing (python)

-have to be described as seperate models each with a `config.pbtxt` in a seperate folder with the name of the step, in order to combine it to an ensamble a model for the ensamble also have to be created.
-Thus both the indvidual steps and the combined ensamble must be represented.
+have to be described as separate models each with a `config.pbtxt` in a separate folder with the name of the step, in order to be able to combine it to an ensemble a model.
+Thus both the individual steps and the combined ensemble must be represented.

 The folder structure should look like below: